This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 2. Fiskardo

-A 35-minute drive north of Assos, Fiskardo (or Fiscardo) is one of the most beautiful places to visit in Kefalonia.
-As Fiskardo was the only village that survived the 1953 Great Kefalonia earthquake, this is the perfect place to have a look at the island’s pre-earthquake traditional architecture, as most buildings in Fiskardo still retain original elements.
+As Fiskardo was the only village to survive the 1953 Great Kefalonia earthquake, it is the perfect place to see the island’s pre-earthquake traditional architecture, as most buildings in Fiskardo still retain original elements.

 A balcony of a neoclassical mansion.
 The small balcony has blue railings matched with the blue shutters.
 The walls are pink.